BuiQuangMinh30/qm30/README.md

 ✏️ My Blog
-I love writting what I've done and I've learned along doing my projects - You can find my blogs on here: Daniel Truong's blog
+I love writting what I've done and I've learned along doing my projects - You can find my blogs on here:

 📈 Github Stats